Your preferred office location

 As our lawyers have this understanding and experience we are able to provide immediate legal advice in relation to the issue at hand and also provide any future advice and planning to ensure that your business and family are best equipped to minimalise any future legal issues or problem that could arise.

-• We have had a client who own a farm and wanted to give their estate to their children under their Will.
-We gave them advice on how best to leave their estate given the trusts that have been set up to manager the farm and other business.
-We also drafted binding death nominations, Enduring Power of Attorneys and Enduring Power of Guardianships up for these clients.
+We have had a client who own a farm and wanted to give their estate to their children under their Will.
+We gave them advice on how best to leave their estate given the trusts that have been set up to manage the farm and other business.
+We also drafted binding death nominations, Enduring Power of Attorneys and Enduring Power of Guardianships for these clients.

-• We have had a client who own a farm and wanted to give different amounts to different children their estate to their children under their Will.
+We have had a client who own a farm and wanted to give different amounts to different children in their estate under their Will.
 We gave them advice on the consequences of a Family Provision Act Claim due to the discrepancies between the children’s gifts under the Will.

-• We have also helped farmers with drafting leases for their famers and other properties.
+We have also helped farmers with drafting leases for their fames and other properties.

 *The information provided in this website serves as a general guide and does not constitute legal advice.
 It is based on our research and experience at the time of publication.
 Please consult our knowledgeable legal team for any specific inquiries or advice relevant to your circumstances, as the content may not have been updated subsequently.